Project Fangorn postmortem

 Project Fangorn progress IV

-In thinking about the exploits feature (as previously mentioned) I came to the conclusion that having players achieve singular global exploits by being the first to do something would give to much advantage to those who start a hear, round, or game exactly when it began.
-First I was thinking about changing it to [...]
+Game Design In thinking about the exploits feature (as previously mentioned) I came to the conclusion that having players achieve singular global exploits by being the first to do something would give to much advantage to those who start a … Continue reading

 Light Web Strategy Game now codenamed: Fangorn